Prioritize and Separate

 - Confirm goods appear correctly on packing list

-Goods picked up from a storage warehouse.
-Someone who knows the goods (i.e. what goes/stays/goes elsewhere) and can make decisions must be there at all times.
+Goods picked up from a storage warehouse–Someone who knows the goods (i.e. what goes/stays/goes elsewhere) and can make decisions must be there at all times.
 If delicates are present, packers must inspect, repack as necessary, and not mark those boxes as PBO—packed by owner.
 Risk: goods take up too much or too little space.
 Remedy: prioritize, label, and arrange as noted above.

 Electrical Fixtures–Do not assume packers will remove them; use an electrician.

-Your forwarder might have crates of 75, 150, 200, 220 or 250 cubic feet, though 200 is most common.
-Inside measurements of a standard crate are 84” W, 84” H, 45″ D. Externally in meters: 2.2m W x 2.2m H x 1.2m D. Depending on the forwarder, crates may be standard procedure or by special order.
+Lift Vans come in a variety of sizes– 75 cubic feet, 150, 200, 220 or 250.
+200 is most common.
+Inside measurements are 84” W, 84” H, 45″ D. Outside in meters: 2.2m W x 2.2m H x 1.2m D.

-Completeness of Shipment Make sure what you want shipped is shipped, and what you don’t want shipped is not.
+Make sure what you want shipped is shipped, and what you don’t want shipped is not.
 No matter how tired everyone is, don’t rush–this responsibility is yours alone.
 Use DNS (do not ship) labels and inspect the site thoroughly before truckers leave.
 Do not rush.
 During the entire time the packers are at your home, one of your team (family and friends) should be wandering around to make certain that priorities, DNS, and destination labels are respected.

 If goods are mistakenly loaded or left behind and you do not correct it before they are loaded, it could be expensive or impossible to fix.
 If the truckers are not loading according to your priority, let them know immediately.
 If there is any issue with their responsiveness, call their manager and Kef.